Pierre Comert: Interwar period

 In 1919, he actively participated in the creation of the League of Nations, in London, next to especially Jean Monnet and Sir Eric Drummond.
 He became one of the five directors of the League.

-While the support of the public was, even more than the one of the governments, of utmost importance for the future of the new international organisation, Comert created the Information Section of the League of Nations.to manage the press.
+While the support of the public was, even more than those of the governments, of utmost importance for the future of the new international organisation, Comert created the Information Section of the League of Nations.to manage the press.
 With his team, with 19 members in 1930, he established new relationships between diplomats and the press, making official documents public even before they were sent to the General Assembly or to the Council of the League of Nations.

 Called the 'Cherished Child of the League of Nations', he had a real influence on the events until the end of 1932, which marked his departure, as demanded by the ultra-nationalist German government in place at the time (the latter accepted to nominate the Frenchman Joseph Avenol to general secretary).

 In January 1933, he was nominated in Paris as the chief of the new press service of the Ministry of Foreign Affairs and served as a spokesman.
 A leftist democrat even though he never joined a political party, he was notably a fervent defender of the German anti-Nazis refugees in France.

 His strong opposition to the Munich Agreement had him fired from this position by the Minister Georges Bonnet.
 Nominated as head of the American Sub-Division of the Quai d’Orsay, with the rank of plenipotentiary minister, he witnessed the disastrous events of 1940 and fled, along with Paul Reynaud’s government, to Tours then to Bordeaux.